chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 1 Understanding by Implementing.md

 *[TS]: TypeScript

 [^1]: Note that pretty much everything I say here goes, with minor differences in details, for Swift’s and Rust’s `enum` types as well!

-[^2]: I’m using Haskell syntax highlighting for these samples, because there isn’t (yet) a syntax definition for Grain in Highlight.js, which I use (server-side!) to do the syntax highlighting for code samples on this sight.
-Haskell isn’t perfect, but it’s pretty decent for the specific code samples in this post.
-(I could also have used TypeScript!
-It’s very nearly close enough!)
-This means I’m also making one small syntactical change: using `--` instead of `#` to mark comments.

 [^3]: You may notice that I don’t have a `default` case here.
 That’s on purpose.
 Because I specify the return type of the function as `string`, TypeScript will actually tell me if I don’t cover all the cases in the switch statement.
 TypeScript is smart enough to know that if we *don’t* cover all the cases, it *won’t* return a string.